Reading a Sewing Pattern

 This symbol is commonly shown as a ruler with fraction markings, although it can also be a line or two with the fractions shown at the side.
 Sometimes the fraction is mentioned separately from the symbol.

 Zipper markings are usually shown as a straight line with an arrow on either side at opposite sides pointing to the line.
-This symbol is only used if the garment you are sewing includes a zipper.
+This symbol is only used if your sewing garment includes a zipper.